microsoft/DirectX-Graphics-Samples/Samples/Desktop/D3D12Raytracing/src/D3D12RaytracingMiniEngineSample/readme.md

 * navigate debug menu: dpad or arrow keys
 * toggle debug menu item: A button or return
 * adjust debug menu value: dpad left/right or left/right arrow keys

+## Limitations:
+ * Currently only tested on the Compute-based Fallback Layer
+ * Shadow pass is buggy due to incorrect ray generation
+ * Mipmap calculation is incorrect and uses too low of an LOD for distant objects